Screen & test regularly so you can spot cancer early

 Screenings and testings are an integral part of early cancer detection.
 Your doctor will recommend a frequency schedule for you based on your risk factors and family history.
-(5) It is your responsibility to schedule timely doctor visits, screenings, and visual tests.
+(5) Most cancers are now curable* if detected early enough.
+Monitor your body regularly for cancer signs and symptoms and make it your responsibility to schedule timely doctor visits, screenings, and visual tests.

 Screening tests are either done by an imaging process or visually conducted by a specialized professional.
 These tests are typically set up on a regular basis with your medical team and are typically noninvasive and vary by age, family history, and environment.
 Cancer screenings aim to detect cancer before symptoms appear.
 Screening tests results are not 100% foolproof.
 If signs of cancer are detected, more definition and invasive follow-up tests may be required.

 Visual tests are typically done by your medical specialist during routine scheduled visits.
 They are non-invasive, and normally done by looking at your general appearance, touching and questioning you.
 Sometimes special tools or medical devices are used.

 Laboratory tests can help the early detection of cancer or confirm its presence.
 Most laboratory tests take place in medical facilities.
 Many laboratory tests are done routinely during annual physical exams to detect any abnormalities.
 Laboratory tests are also ordered by your medical team when certain signs are detected or symptoms occur.

 Diagnostic tests are typically done as a follow up to abnormal conditions found during screening or routine laboratory tests.
 The results help the medical team to diagnose and confirm the presence or absence of a specific disease.
 Diagnostic testing procedures depend on the type of test being performed.